spacetelescope/crds/documentation/crds_users_guide/source/certify_constraints.rst

 Include Directive
 .................

-The semantics of 'include' are roughly model'ed after the C pre-processor's
+The semantics of 'include' are roughly modeled after the C pre-processor's
 #include directives.

 The include directive permits one .tpn file to include the text of another as